IEAWindTask37/WindPACT-RWT/README.md

 # WindPACT
-Files and documentation for WindPACT reference models
+Files and documentation for WindPACT reference models.
+The report for the models is [here](https://www.nrel.gov/docs/fy18osti/67667.pdf) [2].

 Summary
 -------